learn-co-curriculum/python-intro-to-strings/README.md

 As you have seen from the **Instant Data Science** lesson, programming is a powerful tool for answering questions about data.
 It allows us to collect, clean up and format our data and then perform calculations on that data.

-Much of our digital information is in the form of text -- song lyrics and emails, for example.
+Much of our digital information is in the form of text, for exmaple song lyrics and emails.
 To clean up and format that text with Python, we need to become familiar with our first type of data, the string.

 ### Objectives
 * Working with our first data type, strings
-* Learning about string methods that Python provides us
+* Learning about the string methods that Python provides
 * Learning how to discover new methods

 ## Introduction to strings

 A lot of information in the world is in the form of text.
-If we want to capture this information and operate on it, we should become familiar with an entire datatype in Python dedicated to it: the string.
+If we want to capture this information and operate on it, we should become familiar with the datatype in Python dedicated to it: the string.

-**Note:** *If you are viewing this in markdown format (files that end in .md), the first gray box will show the **input** and what follows is the **output**.
-The rest of the lab(s) will follow this pattern, but we've marked the input for the first few examples with the comment `'# input'`.*
+**Note:** The first gray box will show the **input** and what follows is the **output**.
+The rest of the lab(s) will follow this pattern, but we've marked the input for the first few examples with the comment `'# input'`.

 ```python